Windsor Express: History

-On June 28, 2012, the NBL announced that Windsor had been awarded an expansion team for the 2012–13 season.
+On June 28, 2012, the National Basketball League of Canada announced that Windsor had been awarded an expansion team for the 2012–13 season.
 As the eighth franchise, the league created divisions and placed the Express in the Central Division.
 On August 1, 2012 the team nickname was officially confirmed.
 The Express name is partially a tribute to the Underground Railroad and to the rail yards on the banks of the Detroit River.

 The team compiled a 22–18 record in its inaugural year, placing second in the Central Division and being seeded 3rd in the playoffs.
 It lost its only post-season series, a semifinal against the Summerside Storm, three-games-to-two.

 On April 17, 2014, the Express won their first championship against the Island Storm (formerly Summerside Storm), 121–106.

 The Express were named the 2015 NBL of Canada Champions on April 30, 2015 when the Halifax Rainmen forfeited game 7 after events that transpired earlier in the day.
 Halifax opted to forfeit the game and leave Windsor, where the game was set to take place, due to an on-court altercation between the two teams earlier in the day.

 On May 11, 2023 it was announced that the 3 other teams the Express competed with in the NBLC would be leaving the league to form the Basketball Super League along with The president of The Basketball League, David Magley.
-Well the Express initially held off of joining the BSL in favor of exploring other options, it was announced on August 29, 2023 that Windsor would be joining the league for its inaugural season.
+While the Express initially held off of joining the BSL in favor of exploring other options, it was announced on August 29, 2023 that Windsor would be joining the league for its inaugural season.